 What are salivary gland stones?

 The chemicals in spit (saliva) can sometimes crystallise into a stone that can then block the salivary ducts.
 Some people form one or more small stones in a salivary gland.
-This occurs most commonly in people over the age of 40, although it can occur at any age.
+This occurs most commonly in people between the ages of 30 and 60 years, although it can occur at any age.
 It is more common in men than in women.

 The size of the stone can vary from less than 1 mm to a few centimetres in diameter.
 About 9 in 10 stones are less than 10 mm in size.